Automattic/crowdsignal-plugin/readme.txt

 == Frequently Asked Questions ==

+= Where do I find my Polls & Ratings menus? =

+If you have [Jetpack](http://jetpack.me) installed then the Polls & Ratings menus can be found under the Feedbacks menu.
+Otherwise they will be found under the Polls menu.

 = I have multiple authors on my blog?
 What happens? =

 Each author that wants to create polls will need his or her own Polldaddy.com account.